• Skip to main content

 The IRS has the right to seize your primary residence if you owe over $5,000 and do not make arrangements to pay the tax debt.
 However, IRS home seizure is very rare and is only used as a very last resort.

-How long does the IRS have to collect tax debt?
+How long does the IRS have to collect a large tax bill?

 The IRS has 10 years from the date of assessment to collect unpaid taxes, but there are many different actions (for example, filing bankruptcy or applying for an offer in compromise) that can pause and extend the deadline.